jugmac00/flask-reuploaded/docs/configuration.rst

 Since version `1.0.0` it is `False` by default.``

-If you want to serve the uploaded files via http, and you expect heavy traffic, you should think about serving the files directly by a web/proxy server as e.g. Nginx.
+If you want to serve the uploaded files via http, and you expect heavy traffic, you should think about serving the files directly via a web/proxy server, such as e.g. Nginx.

 Maximum File Length Configuration
 ---------------------------------

-By default Flask doesn't put any limits on the size of the uploaded data.
-To limit the max upload size, you can use Flask's `MAX_CONTENT_LENGTH` as documented by Flask_.
+By default, Flask doesn't put any limits on the size of the uploaded data.
+To limit the max upload size, you can use Flask's `MAX_CONTENT_LENGTH` as documented by Flask_ .

 .. _Flask: https://flask.palletsprojects.com/en/2.1.x/patterns/fileuploads/#improving-uploads